Coaching in professional skills

 - audition technique

 - Diction coaching in English and other languages

 Sessions are available in a one-to-one or group format in person or via Skype, and on a one-off, occasional or regular basis.
 He is equally at home giving public masterclasses, and is also experienced as a competition adjudicator and audition panel member.

-Paul Carey Jones is a qualified teacher with a Postgraduate Certificate in Education from the University of Wales Institute, Cardiff, and is a Licentiate of the Royal Academy of Music, and has completed Levels 1 and 2 of Estill Voice Training.
+Paul Carey Jones is a qualified teacher with a Postgraduate Certificate in Education from the University of Wales Institute, Cardiff.
+He is a Licentiate of the Royal Academy of Music, and has completed Levels 1 and 2 of Estill Voice Training.

 For more details or to arrange a consultation session, contact: